ibm-wsc/hyper-protect-virtual-servers-workshop/docs/proposechange.md

 The owners of this repo will review your pull request and accept or deny your change proposal.

-There other other ways of doing a pull request, a Google search will lead you to those tutorials.
+There are other ways of doing a pull request, a Google search will lead you to those tutorials.